lucaricciatl/soft-continuum/README.md

     - run the script and begin generation (it may takes some time)

 ## setup real model
+test are performed using "Matlab2020a".
+I suggest to use the same version.

 - install https://github.com/NMMI/qbadmin and https://github.com/NMMI/qbAPI in "scrConnect" folder
 - setup and install https://github.com/NMMI/qbmove-simulink in "scrConnect" folder